The perfect agency pitch process: 9 steps to win new business

 In the world of pitching, every opportunity is like a once-in-a-lifetime moment.
-A well-executed pitch can be the difference between winning over your next big client or losing out to a competitor.
 At The Great Pitch Company, we believe that the process you follow to prepare your pitch is just as important as the pitch itself.
-That's why we’ve outlined a perfect pitch process to help you make the most of every opportunity.
+That's why we’ve outlined a perfect agency pitch process to help you make the most of every opportunity.

-In this article, we’ll take you through the nine steps of the perfect pitch process—ensuring that your agency not only delivers great ideas but also wins over clients by how you present them.
+Today, we’ll take you through what we believe is the perfect pitch process—ensuring that your agency not only delivers great ideas but also wins over clients by how you present them.

 1. Choose the right team for the pitch